MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 You can add options to be recognised during commandline option parsing using `g_application_add_main_option_entries()` and `g_application_add_option_group()`.

-Signal handlers can inspect *options* (along with values pointed to from the *arg_data* of an installed **N-GOptionEntrys**) in order to decide to perform certain actions, including direct local handling (which may be useful for options like --version).
+Signal handlers can inspect *options* (along with values pointed to from the *arg_data* of an installed **GOptionEntrys**) in order to decide to perform certain actions, including direct local handling (which may be useful for options like --version).

 In the event that the application is marked `G_APPLICATION_HANDLES_COMMAND_LINE` the "normal processing" will send the *options* dictionary to the primary instance where it can be read with `g_application_command_line_get_options_dict()`.
 The signal handler can modify the dictionary before returning, and the modified dictionary will be sent.

 In the event that `G_APPLICATION_HANDLES_COMMAND_LINE` is not set, "normal processing" will treat the remaining uncollected command line arguments as filenames or URIs.
 If there are no arguments, the application is activated by `g_application_activate()`.
 One or more arguments results in a call to `g_application_open()`.

 If you want to handle the local commandline arguments for yourself by converting them to calls to `g_application_open()` or `g_action_group_activate_action()` then you must be sure to register the application first.
 You should probably not call `g_application_activate()` for yourself, however: just return -1 and allow the default handler to do it for you.
-This will ensure that the `--Gnome::Gio::Application-service` switch works properly (i.e. no activation in that case).
+This will ensure that the `--gapplication-service` switch works properly (i.e. no activation in that case).

 Note that this signal is emitted from the default implementation of `local_command_line()`.
 If you override that function and don't chain up then this signal will never be emitted.